Kirātārjunīya: Overview

 The Kirātārjunīya predominantly features the Vīra rasa, or the mood of valour.
-It expands upon a minor episode in the Vana Parva ("Book of the Forest") of the Mahabharata: While the Pandavas are exiled in the forest, Draupadi and Bhima incite Yudhishthira to declare war with the Kauravas, while he does not relent.
+It expands upon a minor episode in the Vana Parva ("Book of the Forest") the third book of the Mahabharata: While the Pandavas are exiled in the forest, Draupadi and Bhima incite Yudhishthira to declare war on the Kauravas, but he does not relent.
 Finally, Arjuna, at the instruction of Indra, appeases Shiva with penance (tapasya) in the forest.
 Pleased by his austerities, Shiva decides to reward him.